Dolkar/Tephra/README.md

 ## Prerequisities

 - Tephra is a C++ library.
-It makes use of C++17 features, the standard library and C++ exceptions.
+It makes use of C++17 features, the standard library and C++ exceptions
-- Only the Visual Studio build path for the Windows platform is maintained, but the library itself is written to be platform independent.
+- Visual Studio 2022 (see build/Tephra.sln) or CMake 3.15
-- Vulkan headers version 1.3.239 or newer, provided with the SDK [here](https://www.lunarg.com/vulkan-sdk/).
+- Vulkan headers version 1.3.239 or newer, provided with the SDK [here](https://www.lunarg.com/vulkan-sdk/)
-- Compatible devices must support Vulkan 1.3 or newer.
+- Compatible devices must support Vulkan 1.3 or newer
+- While any x64 platform is supported, Tephra is being used and tested mainly on Windows

-Building the documentation
+Building the documentation:
 - Python 3.6 or newer
 - Doxygen 1.8.15 or newer
 - The [Jinja2](https://palletsprojects.com/p/jinja/) and [Pygments](https://pygments.org/) Python packages